radars-eceillinois/ISRpy/README.md

 # ISRpy

-Utility and application modules for ISR (and CSR) data processing and modeling
+Utility and application modules for incoherent scatter radar (ISR) and coherent scatter radar (CS) data processing and modeling.

-where:

-    ISR=Incoherent Scatter Radar
-    CSR=smaller ionospheric/atmospheric radars than ISR's that can only detect stronger coherent scatter than minimal level ionospheric incoherent scatter
+ISR's are large aperture power product radar systems used in ionospheric probing which are capable of detecting the weak scattering of the transmitted signals from thermal level fluctuations encountered in ionospheres in thermal equilibrium.
+CSR's are smaller radar systems used in atmospheric and ionospheric research which are capable of detecting only the larger level fluctuations encountered in the scattering medium caused by instabilities and turbulence.

 Try "ISRpy.
-TAB" in ipython for module methods and submodules...
+TAB" in iPython or Jupyter for methods and submodules...

 -readpack and beampack provides data read and target positioning routines for a collection of ISR's and CSR's.